 5. Sedona

-By virtue of its glowing red rocks alone, Sedona could easily be the star of virtually any sort of movie.
+By virtue of its glowing red rocks alone, Sedona could easily be the star of any sort of movie.
 But the town known worldwide for its stunning scenery would be especially wonderful in a Christmas movie for a number of reasons, including the Festival of Lights that takes place annually at the Tlaquepaque Arts & Shopping Village.

 There, in the midst of the village’s charming Southwest mission atmosphere, 6,000 luminarias (paper-bag lanterns that traditionally have candles set in sand inside) come to life during the early-December festival.
-The soft lights glow along the curving sidewalks and beneath the graceful archways creating a romantic setting if ever there was one.
+The soft lights glow along the curving sidewalks and beneath the graceful archways, creating a romantic setting if ever there was one.

-To warm up after a walk through the luminarias on a chilly December night, be sure to stop in at one of Tlaquepaque’s excellent restaurants, such as the Oak Creek Brewery, known for its local beers and gourmet burgers, or the Secret Garden Café known for its beautiful garden setting and offerings like beef sliders and shrimp puttanesca.
+To warm up after a walk through the luminarias on a chilly December night, be sure to stop in at one of Tlaquepaque’s excellent restaurants, such as the Oak Creek Brewery, known for its local beers and gourmet burgers; or the Secret Garden Café, known for its beautiful garden setting and offerings like beef sliders and shrimp puttanesca.

-Tlaquepaque is famous for offering some of the best shopping in Sedona.
-So, if Christmas shopping is on your to-do list, check out shops like Adorn Collection for its home décor and wardrobe accents or Cucina Sedona for its offerings of colorful Southwest kitchen and table linens, pottery, glassware, and gourmet cookbooks.
+Tlaquepaque is also famous for offering some of the best shopping in Sedona.
+So if Christmas shopping is on your to-do list, check out shops like Adorn Collection for its home décor and wardrobe accents or Cucina Sedona for its offerings of colorful Southwest kitchen and table linens, pottery, glassware, and gourmet cookbooks.

-Pro Tips
+Pro Tip